What is a Body Fat Calculator?

 - Obese/Overweight: 32% and above body fat

-Now you don’t necessarily have to fall under the Essential category.
-That very little amount of body fat percentage is most ideal for bodybuilders who actually go on stage and display the results of their hard work in the gym.
+Now you most likely don’t fall under the essential category.
+That small percentage of body fat is ideal for bodybuilders who actually go on stage and display the results of their hard work in the gym.
 Even athletes don’t get as low as 4 to 6% (males) or 10 to 12% (females) body fat!
-Truth be told, there’s even no ideal body fat percentage that anyone should really aspire to unless you are a competitive bodybuilder.
+That is generally not a sustainable, everyday body fat percentage that anyone should really aspire to unless you are a competitive bodybuilder.

 The Pros and Cons of Using a Body Fat Calculator

-- You simply need a measuring tape to get figures to enter into a body fat calculator.
+- You simply need a measuring tape to measure and enter the data into a body fat calculator.

-- You would know if you should be worried about your health and fitness when the fat percentage seems to be alarmingly high.
+- You have a general idea if you should take action when the fat percentage seems to be alarmingly high.

-Experts have spoken — there’s nothing out there, not even doctors, blood tests, etc. that can provide you with 100% accurate body fat percentage.
-The only way for you to find out is by taking your body apart, look for the fats and weigh it — and of course, that’s impossible for you to do!
+There’s nothing that exists, not even doctors, blood tests, and the like that can provide you with 100% accurate body fat percentage.
 If what you’re aiming for is a leaner and stronger body, then getting these estimates should be more than enough to assess your starting point, and then develop that data over time to check your progress.